rokkro/tmat/README.md

 To use: insert correct Twitter keys into the `config.ini` file (no quotation marks around keys necessary), then run `main.py`, which is a (WIP) menu interface.
+Make sure all files are in the same directory.

 Requires Python 3.x, tested on 3.5/3.6.